fasferraz/eNB/README.md

                         reader index (0, 1, 2, ...), or server for https
   -I IMSI, --imsi=IMSI  IMSI (15 digits)
   -E IMEI, --imei=IMEI  IMEI-SV (16 digits)
+  -K KI, --ki=KI        ki for Milenage (if not using option -u) -P OP, --op=OP        op for Milenage (if not using option -u) -C OPC, --opc=OPC     opc for Milenage (if not using option -u) -o PLMN, --operator=PLMN
+                        Operator MCC+MNC

   ```

 Note: Gateway IP Address (option -g) is needed when the MME or SGW are not in the local LAN.
 With user plane activated, the default route points to a tunnel interface, so this Gateway IP Address is needed so that MME address and SGW address are also reachable (using /32 routes) using this IP as next-hop address.
 In case of multiple interfaces, this IP address must be in the same network as the source interface used for eNB address (option -i).